 Lowry, Raptors hold off Kings late for victory

-Kyle Lowry scored 24 points, Pascal Siakam scored 23 points and grabbed 13 rebounds and the Toronto Raptors defeated the visiting Sacramento Kings 124-120 Wednesday night.
-Serge Ibaka scored 21 points, OG Anunoby contributed a season-best 18 points and Marc Gasol and Fred VanVleet each had 12 for the Raptors.
+Kyle Lowry scored 24 points, Pascal Siakam added 23 points and 13 rebounds, and the Toronto Raptors defeated the visiting Sacramento Kings 124-120 Wednesday night.
+Serge Ibaka scored 21 points, OG Anunoby contributed a season-best 18 points, and Marc Gasol and Fred VanVleet each had 12 for the Raptors.

 The Raptors led by as many as 15 points in the second quarter and were ahead 95-88 going into the fourth.
-The Kings cut that to three points early in the fourth, but did not get closer despite continuing to threaten.
-Anunoby missed two free throws with 10.4 seconds remaining with the Raptors leading by four points, but the Kings missed two shots to end the game.
+The Kings cut that to three points early in the fourth but did not get closer despite continuing to threaten.
+Anunoby missed two free throws with 10.4 seconds remaining and the Raptors leading by four points, and the Kings missed two shots to end the game.
 The Raptors shot a scorching 77.8 percent (14 of 18) from the field to lead 36-23 after the first quarter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)